rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/3 - Predict/readme.md

 <a name="Summary"></a>
 ## Summary ##

 In this lab, you used the Custom Vision Service to train an image-classification model that can differentiate between different types of Arctic wildlife.
-Then you modified the Azure Function you wrote in the previous lab to call the model and write the results to an Azure SQL database.You may now proceed to the next lab in this series — [Processing IoT Data in Real Time Using Stream Analytics and Machine Learning, Part 4](#) — to apply the finishing touches by building a live dashboard that shows where polar bears are being spotted in the wild.
+Then you modified the Azure Function you wrote in the previous lab to call the model and write the results to an Azure SQL database.You may now proceed to the final lab in this series — [Processing IoT Data in Real Time Using Stream Analytics and Machine Learning, Part 4](#) — to apply the finishing touches by building a live dashboard that shows where polar bears are being spotted in the wild.

 ---